microsoft/bookings-samples/README.md

 # Microsoft Bookings API Samples

 This project contains a set of samples that demonstrate how to work with the Microsoft Bookings API to manage Bookings data in Office 365.
+Follow this [guide](docs/README.md) to get started.

-To get started, see the [Microsoft Bookings API in Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/booking-concept-overview) documentation.
+For more information, see the [Microsoft Bookings API in Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/booking-concept-overview) documentation.

 # Contributing